kescardoso/kescardoso/README.md

 <img src="https://github.com/kescardoso/kescardoso/blob/master/images/header.png" alt="Kesia Cardoso - Command Line Bottisatva: enlightening tiny pixels for a greater purpose - Full-Stack software develope (training at Code Institute) and UX Design unicorn (self-teaching).
 FinTech and Blockchain enthusiast.
 I also tweet about Cryptocurrencies at @TokensForK.">

-🔭 **I’m currently working on:** Finishing my diploma training at Code Institute, and my final milestone project
+🔭 **I’m currently working on:** Finishing my diploma training and my final milestone project at Code Institute

+👯 **I’m looking to collaborate on:** An awesome Fintech and/or Cryptocurrency project, start-up or company

 🌱 **I’m currently learning:** How to tend for an appartment garden and how to invest in Cryptocurrency

-👯 **I’m looking to collaborate on:** An awesome Fintech and/or Cryptocurrency project, start-up or company

 ⚡ **Fun fact:** I'm Italian-Brazilian, from France, with a Canadian-English accent: I gave up placing where I'm from 🦄